Kim In-hu Ch’osŏ Ch’ŏnjamun

 |ASIA0004||Kim In-hu Ch’osŏ Ch’ŏnjamun 金麟厚草書千字文||Calligraphic model woodblock print published in Korea.
 Purchased by U-PARL in 2015.||Excel:18KB|

 *Materials with IDs that begin with “ASIA” are materials purchased by U-PARL (and scheduled to be housed in the Asian Research Library); and the others are materials from the collection of the General Library, University of Tokyo, among which those beginning with “A00” are rare books.

 Please access the content via the individual links above or through the site at: https://www.flickr.com/photos/asianresearchlibrary/collections.
 User registration, etc. is not necessary.

 Each material is contained in one collection.
 These collections contain albums, into which picture files have been uploaded for one volume of the given material.
 Materials that are comprised of multiple volumes are separated into different albums.

 Individual images can be viewed by clicking on the thumbnail.
 To go to the next page, click the arrow on the right side of the screen.
 Advertisements will occasionally be shown, but re-clicking the arrow will take you to the next page.

-The entire album can be downloaded at once, however, the download may fail partway through if the total size is too large.
+The entire album can be downloaded at once.
+However, only full size files can be chosen, and the download may take several hours.
+It may also fail partway through.
 In that case, please download each image individually.